-Children who come to Loddon often find other people difficult to be with and may prefer the company of staff who are more predictable than their peers.
+Children who come to Loddon often find spending time with other peers difficult and normally prefer the more predictable company of staff.
 Children are encouraged to tolerate their peers and to interact with each other through shared preferred activities.
 If children are engaged in a strongly motivating activity, they may be less anxious about the presence of others.
-Lots of opportunities are created to enable children to build trusting relationships with their peers in situations in which they feel safe and relaxed.
+Opportunities are created to enable children to build trusting relationships with their peers in situations in which they feel safe and relaxed.